eliliam/freeswitch_exporter/README.md

         replacement: localhost:9282
 ```

-What this does is tell's Prometheus to do the following for each item in `static_configs.targets`:
+What this does is tells Prometheus to do the following for each item in `static_configs.targets`:

 ```shell
 curl http://localhost:9282/probe?target=10.0.0.1:8021